KobNael/nael_utils/README.md

 Tools for C++ application.
 See the [documentation ](https://github.com/KobNael/nael_utils/) for details.

+This library is mainly designed to be added as a submodule in other git repository.
+For a minimalist example of C++ project doing so, please refer to [Nael Toy Cpp](https://github.com/KobNael/nael_toy_cpp).

 ## Notations
 - `path_to_repo` corresponds to the root directory of this git repository